 Spatial Sound expands the Mixed Reality (MR) experience beyond our visual experience.
-With Holograms appearing from the different directions, and by taking advantages of the spatial sound, as a developer, you can produce an immersive experience for your end users.
-If you start using Audio for your holographic application and want to enable the Spatial Sound, at a very first step you may not get this done.
+With Holograms appearing from the different directions and, by taking advantages of the spatial sound, as a developer, you can produce an immersive experience for your end users.
 By default spatialize sound option is not available for the Audio source.
 Let’s see how we can get this done.

 From the Inspector window, navigate to Audio Source, and by default, you will see the following settings.

 If you are new to the holographic application development, you can follow my series of post on my blog – Holographic App Development Using Microsoft HoloLens and would highly recommend following the Microsoft Mixed Reality Design documents